WGH-/SpectatorUI/README_SpectatorUI_EN.txt

 [SpectatorUI_2.SpectatorUI_Mut]
-RejoinDelay=15.0 ; seconds player must wait before becoming active again after becoming a spectator
+RejoinDelay=15.0 ; seconds player must wait before becoming active again after becoming a spectator bPowerupTimers=true ; if true, spectators will know respawn timers for various powerups

 ==== Client ====
 You can use configuration file to adjust many options to your liking.